tmtsoftware/csw/docs/src/main/services/event.md

 :   @@snip [JEventPublishExamples.java](../../../../examples/src/main/java/example/event/JEventPublishExamples.java) { #with-source }

 This API also demonstrates the usage of onError callback which can be used to be alerted to and handle events that failed while being published.
-The `eventGenerator` API showed just above also demonstrates the use of the `onError` callback.

 You can find complete list of APIs supported by `EventPublisher` and `IEventPublisher` with detailed description of each API here: